JohnGorter/LARAVEL_TRAINING/_slides/03-Middleware/middleware.md

 ```

 This command will place a new EnsureTokenIsValid class within your app/Http/Middleware directory
-In this middleware, only access to the route is allowed if the supplied token input matches a specified value.
-Otherwise, we will redirect the users back to the home URI:

 --
 ## Defining Middleware
+In this middleware, only access to the route is allowed if the supplied token input matches a specified value

 ```
 <?php